Usability Pitfalls of Disabled Buttons, and How To Avoid Them

 There are so many things that could be causing the button to be disabled, and more often than not users are basically left in the woods having to figure out what’s the missing piece of the puzzle.
 In these situations, they usually show two kinds of slightly different behaviors, and these behaviors depend on what exactly is inaccessible in the UI.

-When Large Parts of The Interface Are Disabled
+When Large Parts Of The Interface Are Disabled

 Observing customers interacting with disabled state reveals a few common usability patterns.
 When large parts of the interface are disabled, most customers will assume that the system is busy, and some process is happening in the background on the page.
 And because something is happening, they usually exercise a good amount of patience first.
 They’ll just sit there waiting for a spinner to appear, or the page to come back eventually.
 The more valuable the input, the longer they will be sitting there and waiting.